OSGConnect/connectbook/training/resources/frequently-asked-questions-faq-.md

 **How do I transfer data from Stash to my system and vice versa?**

-You can transfer data using scp, rsync and globus.
+You can transfer data using scp or rsync.
 See the section on [Transferring Data to OSG Connect](http://support.opensciencegrid.org/support/solutions/folders/5000260918) for more details.

 ## Workflow Management